Reports: OL Reign to add French national team striker Eugénie Le Sommer via loan

 OL Reign and its French connection could benefit the club, again.

-OL Groupe is the parent company of Lyon that in 2019 purchased an 89.5% stake in the Reign.
+OL Groupe is the parent company of Lyon which purchased an 89.5% stake in the Reign in 2019.

 Bill Predmore, a co-owner and CEO of the Reign, said Wednesday the U.S. side isn’t prepared to make any comments about player transactions aside from the club being in negotiations to sign some “really extraordinary players” within the upcoming month.